CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

          authoritative: true
          dnssec: false

-See :ref:`forwarding <config-forward>` chapter for more details.
+See the :ref:`forwarding <config-forward>` chapter for more details.

-.. _examle-isp:
+.. _example-isp:

 =====================
 Example: ISP Resolver
 =====================

-The following configuration snippets are typical for Internet Service Providers who offer DNS resolver service to their own clients in their own network.
-Please note that running a *public DNS resolver* is more complicated and not covered by this example.
+The following configuration snippets are typical for Internet Service Providers offering DNS resolver services to their own clients on their own network.
+Please note that running a *public DNS resolver* is a more complicated use-case and not covered by this example.

 ^^^^^^^^^^^^^^^^^^^^^^
 Limiting client access
 ^^^^^^^^^^^^^^^^^^^^^^

-With exception of public resolvers, a DNS resolver should resolve only queries sent by clients in its own network.
-This restriction limits attack surface on the resolver itself and also for the rest of the Internet.
+With the exception of public resolvers, a DNS resolver should resolve only queries sent by clients in its own network.
+This restriction limits the attack surface on the resolver itself, as well as the rest of the Internet.

-In a situation where access to DNS resolver is not limited using IP firewall, you can implement access restrictions.
+In a situation where access to your DNS resolver is not limited using an IP firewall, you may want to implement access restrictions.
-The following example allows only queries from clients in subnet ``192.0.2.0/24`` and refuses all the rest.
+The following example allows only queries from clients on the subnet ``192.0.2.0/24`` and refuses all the rest.

 .. code-block:: yaml